 Campus-Based Master’s in Communication Programs in Minnesota

 Minnesota State University, Mankato’s School of Communication has a Master of Arts in Communication and Media, as well as a Master of Science in Communication Studies with emphasis areas in Organization and Conflict, and Culture and Relationships.
-The Master of Arts in Communication and Media, which is geared towards students who wish to pursue doctorate-level studies in communication, features core classes in communication theory and culture and communication, as well as electives in communication pedagogy, intercultural communication, and rhetorical criticism.
-The Master of Science in Communication Studies, which is suitable for students who plan on pursuing a career in communication within a particular industry, includes core classes in communication theory and research methods, along with elective classes in organizational communication, training and development, grassroots advocacy, communication for professionals, strategic campaigns, relational communication, intercultural communication, and topics in rhetoric and culture.
+The Master of Arts in Communication and Media, which is geared towards students who wish to pursue doctorate-level studies in communication, features core classes in communication theory, culture and communication, and qualitative and quantitative research methods, followed by electives in areas such as communication pedagogy, intercultural communication, mass media theory and practice, social media theory, and rhetorical criticism.
+The MA in Communication and Media requires students to research and write a master’s thesis to graduate.
+The Master of Science in Communication Studies, which is suitable for students who plan on pursuing a career in communication within a particular industry, includes core classes in communication theory and research methods, along with elective classes in organizational communication, strategic advocacy campaigns, training and development, grassroots advocacy and organizing, communication for professionals, public relations management, relational communication, intercultural communication, and topics in rhetoric and culture.
+In order to graduate, students must complete a capstone project, an alternate plan paper which reviews and interprets a body of research, or an internship.

 Minnesota State University, Mankato’s English Department offers a Master of Science in Technical Communication that prepares students for careers in technical documentation, science and technology writing, and research.
-This degree program involves the completion of core courses in writing and editing technical publications, technical documentations and their policies and procedures, and rhetorical theory for technical documentation.
-After core classes, students can choose from electives in areas such as visual technical communication, international technical communication, document design, usability, user experience, and researching and writing technical reports.
-Students must also complete an internship and a capstone experience, which can be fulfilled through a thesis, an alternate plan paper, or a capstone course.
+This degree program involves the completion of core courses on the foundations of technical communication, writing and editing technical publications, visual technical communication, and content strategy.
+Students must also complete one research course that covers either user experience or common research methods for technical communication professionals.
+After core classes, students can choose from electives in areas such as international technical communication, document design, usability, user experience, project management in technical communication, technical documentation policies and procedures, instructional design, and researching and writing technical reports.
+Students must also complete an internship and a capstone course that involves the creation of a professional portfolio consisting of advanced technical communication projects.

-The University of Minnesota Twin Cities’ Department of Writing Studies has a campus-based Master of Arts in Rhetoric and Scientific & Technical Communication, as well as both an online and hybrid Master of Science in Scientific and Technical Communication.
-The MA in Rhetoric and Scientific & Technical Communication, which is suitable for students interested in pursuing a career in research and higher education, includes courses in research methods for writing studies and technical communication, rhetorical traditions of the classical and modern eras, technical communication and composition, writing theory, and technology, culture, and communication.
+The University of Minnesota Twin Cities’ Department of Writing Studies has a campus-based Master of Arts in Rhetoric and Scientific and Technical Communication, as well as a Master of Science in Scientific and Technical Communication that has online and hybrid options.
+The MA in Rhetoric and Scientific and Technical Communication, which is suitable for students interested in pursuing a career in research and higher education, includes core courses in research methods for writing studies and technical communication, writing theory and pedagogies, rhetorical traditions of the classical and modern eras, technical communication and composition, and technology, culture, and communication.
+Students can then specialize their study through electives in information design, digital writing technologies, visual rhetoric, and editing and style for technical communicators.
 The MS in Scientific and Technical Communication is an online program that gives students the option of completing their degree program either fully online or through a mix of online and campus-based courses (for more information on this program’s curriculum, see below in the online section).

 The Hubbard School of Journalism and Mass Communication also offers a Professional Master of Arts in Strategic Communication and a Master of Arts in Mass Communication.
-The Professional MA in Strategic Communication program is designed for professionals working in public relations, advertising, and corporate and non-profit communications who wish to hone their strategic communication skills, while continuing to work full-time.
-The program features evening classes in topics such as communication strategies for complex media contexts, content strategy, brand identity, strategic communication case studies, and integrative strategic communications.
-Students also complete a capstone project.
+The Professional MA in Strategic Communication program features evening classes and is designed for professionals working in public relations, advertising, and corporate and non-profit communications who wish to hone their strategic communication skills while continuing to work full-time.
+The program consists of a set curriculum of courses that cover strategic communication research and evaluation, strategic communication theory, business fundamentals for strategic communication, communication strategies for complex media contexts, content strategy, brand identity, strategic communication case studies, digital media planning and analytics, and integrative strategic communications.
+Students also complete a capstone project that demonstrates their master of course concepts and skills.

 The Master of Arts in Mass Communication program offers a flexible curriculum through which students can focus on one or more of the following areas: Advertising, Communication Law and Regulation, Health Communication, History of Mass Communication, International Mass Communication, Journalism Studies, Political Communication, Public Relations, and Mass Media Structures, Processes, and Effects.
-Students take core courses in essential theories of mass communication, mass communication research, followed by electives from the Hubbard School of Journalism and Mass Communication that cover topics such as digital media production and analysis, advanced mass communication theory, public relations theory and applications, media management, integrated strategic communication campaigns, communication law, the history of journalism, and contemporary issues in the press.
+Students take core courses in essential theories of mass communication and mass communication research methods, followed by electives from the Hubbard School of Journalism and Mass Communication that cover topics such as digital media production and analysis, advanced mass communication theory, public relations theory and applications, media management, integrated strategic communication campaigns, communication law, the history of journalism, mediated political communication, health communication theory and research, media organizations as social institutions, and contemporary issues in the press.
+The final graduation requirement for the MA in Mass Communication is a master’s thesis that students must orally defend before a faculty committee that also advises students in their thesis research.

 Online Master’s in Communication Programs in Minnesota

 Minnesota State University, Mankato has online versions of their Master of Science in Communication Studies program and their Master of Science in Technical Communication program, which are equivalent in curriculum structure, emphasis areas, and course requirements to their on-campus counterparts.
 Furthermore, Minnesota State University, Mankato offers an online Master of Science in Communication and Composition jointly through its School of Communication and English Department.
 This program is geared towards students who are interested in teaching communication and English composition at a technical or community college.
-This program features courses in communication pedagogy, teaching communication studies, concepts in writing instruction, and composition theory, followed by pedagogy-focused electives in areas such as speech and debate, conflict management, rhetoric, creative writing, argumentation theory, writing and literature, and persuasive writing on public issues.
+This program features core courses in communication pedagogy, online communication best practices and direction, teaching communication studies, concepts in writing instruction, and composition theory, followed by select research courses that cover instructional research for writing teachers, qualitative and quantitative research methods, and research presentation for professionals.
+From there, students choose pedagogy-focused electives in areas such as speech and debate, conflict management, rhetoric, creative writing, argumentation theory, writing and literature, and persuasive writing on public issues.
+The culminating experience for this program is a capstone project, an alternate plan paper that includes a review and interpretation of research literature, or an internship.

-St. Cloud State University’s Department of Mass Communications offers an online Master of Science in Strategic Media Communications that prepares individuals for careers in multimedia storytelling and audience analytics.
+St. Cloud State University’s Department of Mass Communication and Film offers an online Master of Science in Strategic Media Communications that prepares individuals for careers in multimedia storytelling and audience analytics.
 Core classes in this program include cover topics such as strategic communication applied research, principles of design for strategic media, advanced campaigns, multimedia storytelling, social media analytics, global contexts for strategic communication, leadership in strategic communication, and digital content strategy.
-Students can then choose electives from classes covering topics in mass media advertising, advanced topics in public relations, public relations media research and analysis, mass communications, diversity issues in mass media, international mass communications, public health communication, and advertising campaigns.
+Students can then choose electives in areas such as mass media advertising, advanced topics in public relations, public relations media research and analysis, mass communications, diversity issues in mass media, international mass communications, public health communication, and advertising campaigns.
 The final graduation requirement for this program is a master’s culminating project, which can take the form of a thesis, creative work, or a research paper.
 Students who complete this program also earn two graduate certificates in Strategic Digital Communications and Strategic Media Communications Leadership.

-The University of Minnesota Twin Cities offers an online MS in Scientific and Technical Communication that prepares students for careers in online communications design, information architecture, environmental and medical communication, social media, and more.
-The program features core courses in graduate studies in technical and scientific communication, information design, visual rhetoric, usability in technical communication, editing and style for technical communicators, proposal writing and grant management, and science and health writing.
+The University of Minnesota Twin Cities offers an online MS in Scientific and Technical Communication through its Department of Writing Studies, which prepares students for careers in online communications design, information architecture, environmental and medical communication, social media, and more.
+The program features core courses on the foundations of technical and scientific communication, information design, visual rhetoric, usability in technical communication, editing and style for technical communicators, and writing with digital technologies.
+Students can then choose from electives in proposal writing and grant management, science and health writing, and international professional communication.
+This program also requires students to take several courses outside of the Department of Writing Studies in consultation with their advisor, to tailor their course of study to their professional goals.
+The final graduation requirement for the program is a capstone course wherein students complete a professional research or scientific writing project.

 Directory of Master’s in Communication Programs in Minnesota